EnthusiasticTeslim/BatteryInformatics/docker/README.md

 docker build -f docker/descriptor/Dockerfile -t descriptor .
 ```

 This command builds a Docker image named `descriptor` or `graph` using the Dockerfile located at `docker/descriptor/Dockerfile` and `docker/graph/Dockerfile`, respectively.
+The images are available on DockerHub at [https://hub.docker.com/search?q=teslim404](https://hub.docker.com/search?q=teslim404)

 ## Running the Project